yurkimus/media-types/readme.md

 Enumeration of supported HTTP statuses.

-All the types are coming form [IANA/media-types](https://www.iana.org/assignments/media-types/media-types.xhtml)
+All the types are coming from [IANA/media-types](https://www.iana.org/assignments/media-types/media-types.xhtml)

 Last revision of the package (related to the document revision date above):